tranpl/redcap-external-modules/README.md

 Method  | Description
 ------- | -----------
-setSystemSetting($key,&nbsp;$value) | Set the setting specified by the key to the specified value system-wide (shared by all projects). getSystemSetting($key) | Get the value stored system-wide for the specified key. removeSystemSetting($key) | Remove the value stored system-wide for the specified key. setProjectSetting($key,&nbsp;$value&nbsp;[,&nbsp;$pid]) | Set the setting specified by the key to the specified value for this project (override the system setting).
+setSystemSetting($key,&nbsp;$value) | Set the setting specified by the key to the specified value systemwide (shared by all projects). getSystemSetting($key) | Get the value stored systemwide for the specified key. removeSystemSetting($key) | Remove the value stored systemwide for the specified key. setProjectSetting($key,&nbsp;$value&nbsp;[,&nbsp;$pid]) | Set the setting specified by the key to the specified value for this project (override the systemwide setting).
 In most cases the project id can be detected automatically, but it can optionaly be specified as the third parameter instead. getProjectSetting($key&nbsp;[,&nbsp;$pid]) | Returns the value stored for the specified key for the current project if it exists.
-If this setting key is not set (overriden) for the current project, the system value for this key is returned.
+If this setting key is not set (overriden) for the current project, the systemwide value for this key is returned.
 In most cases the project id can be detected automatically, but it can optionaly be specified as the third parameter instead. removeProjectSetting($key&nbsp;[,&nbsp;$pid]) | Remove the value stored for this project and the specified key.
 In most cases the project id can be detected automatically, but it can optionaly be specified as the third parameter instead.